Re-finding the Lazy Days of Summer With Outdoor Puppetry

 I remember when summers were lazy days to ride bikes freely over the land, float boats in creeks with my brothers and swim like fishes in the cold water of the Atlantic.
 My own children grew up in wilderness British Columbia on the large Kootenay Lake famous for its pristine glacier fed waters.
 They rode their bikes between the general store and Sunshine Bay, swam, fished, rode ponies, and explored endlessly.
 Today lucky children enjoy the same nature filled freedoms.
 Wherever we live, city, town, or country, summer means slow down and be in nature with our children.

-Nature stages – go find a special spot for an outdoor puppet theater.
-It can be
+Stages – go find a special spot for an outdoor puppet theater.

 - a big rhododendron in your yard